By Wendy Stoltz / Last Modified On January 15, 2023

 - Store in an airtight container at room temperature.

+I won't lie these gluten-free magic bars are unhealthy and aren't paleo.
+This is one of those treats that you enjoy every once in a while.
 So please don't leave me a comment telling me how unhealthy they are.
-Just don't eat the whole pan and you will be fine.
+Just don't eat the whole pan, and you will be fine.

-How can I make gluten-free seven layer bars dairy-free?
+How can I make gluten-free 7 layer bars dairy-free?

-You can also make these dairy free by using dairy-free sweetened condensed milk, dairy-free chocolate chips, and dairy-free butter.
+You can also make this dairy-free by using dairy-free sweetened condensed milk, dairy-free chocolate chips, and dairy-free butter.

 But please, no matter what, don't try to sub the sweetened condensed milk for straight coconut cream.
-I had a reader do that once and it wasn't pretty.
-She said they tasted fine, but she had to eat them with a spoon.
+I had a reader do that once, and it wasn't pretty.
+She said they tasted fine but had to eat them with a spoon.

 When working with or measuring gluten-free flour, spoon the flour into the measuring cup and level.
 Do not scoop your measuring cup into the gluten-free flour.

-You will not be able to resist the ooey-gooey chocolate, caramel like topping, and cookie crust in these Gluten-Free Seven Layer Bars.
+You cannot resist the ooey-gooey chocolate, caramel-like topping, and cookie crust in these Gluten-Free 7 Layer Bars.

 Ingredients